BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/IceStick.md

 IceStick.
 If the colors of the wires do not match, use the schematic on the right to know wich wire goes where.

-Now you need to reconfigure `femtosoc.v` as follows:
+Now you need to reconfigure `femtosoc_config.v` as follows:
 ```
 /*
  * Optional mapped IO devices